jonathanpeppers/maui-workload/README.md

 ## Using IDEs

-Currently, you can use Visual Studio 2019 16.9 Preview 4 on Windows (with the Xamarin workload) with a few manual steps.
+Currently, you can use Visual Studio 2019 16.9 on Windows (with the Xamarin workload) with a few manual steps.

 ### Step 1: Enable Workloads